 Each year we publish an annual report which lets our partner agencies know what we have achieved in the past year.
 We have put together a short version for you to take a look at if you wish.

 A guide for a child who has made an allegation of abuse against a member of staff or a volunteer working in the children’s workforce

 Young Advisors (YAs) are young people aged 15 – 21 (24 with additional needs).
 Young Advisors will engage other young people to promote their voice in Knowsley around issues that matter.
-Click on the following links for more information and on how to apply.
+Applications to be submitted no later than Friday 14th August.
+Please click on the links below for more information on how to apply: